By Jeanette Foresta

-The flu, eighty years ago.
+The flu, 100 years ago.
 Nobody knows just where it started, but when it came it affected everyone.
-It swept through the towns and villages of the United States and Europe, and infected everyone.
-It slunk through the alleys of the Middle East and India and it effected everyone.
+It swept through the towns and villages of the United States and Europe and infected everyone.
+It slunk through the alleys of the Middle East and India and it affected everyone.

 During the summer, the flu seemed to subside.
 But, as autumn came on, the death rate suddenly soared in Paris.
 Then in September, soldiers crowded together in the camps on both sides of the Atlantic began to die like flies.